Component deployment failure

 On the My Account page, click My Purchases as the following figure shows.

-On the My Purchases page, click Technical Details for the extension you purchased as the following figure shows.
+On the My Purchases page, click Technical Details for the module you purchased as the following figure shows.

 - Click Copy to copy the component name to the clipboard.

 - Open a text editor.

 - Paste the module name in the text editor.

 - In Technical Details on the My Purchases page, click Copy to copy the version to the clipboard.

 Append the version number to the component name after the colon.

 To clean up from the previous deployment, you must SSH to the environment and manually clear the contents of the Magento

 Enter the following command to SSH to the current environment:

 - Change to your environment’s root directory if you haven’t already done so.